benwainwright/www.benwainwright.me/blog-entries/a-case-study-in-type-erasure.md

 The first thing to note is that this isn't a very useful function; the `instanceof` operator is [already going to narrow the type](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#instanceof-narrowing) and so wrapping it in a function really only serves to obfuscate an operator that is a fundamental part of the language with well understood and documented semantics, all for the sake of about 7 less keystrokes.

-However the more interesting part of this is the apparent misapprehension here.
-My colleague had not understood something that many developers also struggle with when learning TypeScript - that is to say that **all type annotations are completely removed before any code is executed** - more formally as "Type Erasure".
+The more interesting part of this is the apparent misapprehension here.
+My colleague had not understood something that many developers also struggle with when learning TypeScript; that is to say that **all type annotations are completely removed before any code is executed** (more formally as "Type Erasure").
 In practise, that means that in the test above, what is really executed by the node runtime is something akin to this:

 ```TypeScript
 // code.spec.js